blue-yonder/tsfresh/docs/text/rolling.rst

 Imagine the following situation: you have the data of EEG measurements, that you want to use to classify patients into healthy and not healthy (we oversimplify the problem here).
 You have e.g. 100 time steps of data, so you can extract features that may forecast the healthiness of the patients.
-But what would happen if you have stopped the measurement after 50 time steps?
+But what would happen if you had only the recorded measurement for 50 time steps?
 The patients would be as healthy as with 100 time steps.
 So you can easily increase the amount of training data by reusing time series cut into smaller pieces.

 Another example is streaming data, e.g. in Industry 4.0 applications.
 Here you typically get one new data row at a time and use this to predict machine failures for example.
 To train you model,